Roeegg2/roeegg2.github.io/content/post/ppu-background.md

 When I started learning how the NES PPU works, one of the things that were very difficult for me was that my mindset was that things are done in the simplest most elegant and logical way.
 If you think the same, please yeet that mindset into a garbage can, because that's not the case here!

-Although there is definitely logic in the way the PPU is working, It's internals and the way some components work is very awkward - simply because this was the cheapest/easiest option Nintendo had.
+Although there is definitely logic in the way the PPU is working, it's internals and the way some components work is very awkward - simply because this was the cheapest/easiest option Nintendo had.
 Nevertheless, it definitely is cool to see the unique methods Nintendo used here to try and squeeze the most out of the PPU's hardware.

 ## Terminology